elcicd/el-CICD-docs/README.md

 ### Artifact Repository

-The main purpose of the Artifact Repository is to store artifacts produced by a CI process.
+The purpose of the Artifact Repository is to store artifacts produced by a CI process.
 Modern builds generally result in two different types of artifacts, either libraries for reuse or in images meant to be deployed into an environment.

 How these artifacts are hosted depends on how they are meant to be consumed.
 For example, a Java jar file meant to only be used as a dependency for another project might be stored within a Maven repository, RPM’s used intended to be installed into a Docker image in an RPM repository, and a Docker image to be deployed or used as a base image in a Docker repository.
 Modern artifact repositories generally support many types of standards depending on the need.